epicureanAshish/flipkart/README.md

 # 📱 Flipkart Clone 🛒

-A Flutter-based clone of the Flipkart app with essential shopping features such as viewing product details, adding/removing items from the cart, and offline storage using Hive.
-The project uses the BLoC pattern for state management. 🚀
+A Flutter-based clone of the Flipkart app built using the **BLoC** pattern for efficient state management.
+It includes essential shopping features such as viewing product details, adding/removing items from the cart, and offline storage using Hive. 🚀

 ---